 - Attach your reference list (include names, relationship, telephone number or email).

 - If you chose to attach any documents, you will only have one opportunity to upload them.
 Drag and drop into Workday when prompted to upload your resume.
 If you are concerned that your documents didn’t attach, email a copy to firstname.lastname@example.org.
 Material will be associated with your application on your behalf.

 - Reference check

 Candidates from diverse backgrounds are encouraged to apply.
 The Department of Justice is an equal opportunity employer and does not discriminate based on race, color, national origin, ethnicity, gender, gender identity, sexual orientation, religion, age or disability, and is committed to workplace diversity.

-If you have questions about volunteering or interning with the Oregon DOJ Bias Response Program, contact the Bias Response Program Coordinator.
+Please contact us if you have questions about volunteering or interning with the Oregon DOJ Bias Response Program.